-The retail industry continues to be a hotbed of innovation, with activity driven by security and technology, and growing importance of technologies such as blockchain, smart contracts, and cloud.
-In the last three years alone, there have been over 133,000 patents filed and granted in the retail industry, according to GlobalData’s report on Cloud in Retail: Transaction data blockchain.
+The retail industry continues to be a hotbed of patent innovation.
+Activity is driven by security and technology, and growing importance of technologies such as blockchain, smart contracts, and cloud.
+In the last three years alone, there have been over 156,000 patents filed and granted in the retail industry, according to GlobalData’s report on Blockchain in retail: transaction blockchains.
+Buy the report here.

-Transaction data blockchain is a key innovation area in cloud
+Transaction data blockchain is a key innovation area in blockchain

 A blockchain can be defined as a distributed database, which distributes data in a digital format electronically.
 A blockchain stores data in the form of blocks linked together in a chain.
 A transaction is a transfer, contract, agreement, or exchange of assets between multiple parties.
 A transaction on a blockchain is the transmission of data over the computer network of a blockchain system.